15minutOdmora/YouTubePlaylistDownloader/README.md

 Simple youtube playlist downloader.
 It's mostly meant to download music as it only downloads videos in a MP4 format.

 Beta version, there are still bugs.
+Loading bigger playlists may take a few minutes, around 3 minutes for a 200 song playlist.

 If something went wrong (program didn't work correctly) it could be due to an internal error, but is most likely due to: